Icelk/kvarn.org/public/features/index.md

 > Requires the feature `graceful-shutdown` (part of `default` and `full`)

-To enable upgrade of the server, you need to shut it down and then start it up, with no offline overlay.
+To enable upgrade of the server, you need to shut it down and then start it up, with *no* downtime.
 The way Kvarn solves this is through graceful shutdown and handover.

 # [Reverse proxy](/reverse-proxy.)